 If you’re worried about hair loss, should you start eating 20 multivitamins and supplements a day?

-Our good friend Rushton also found that consuming too many nutritional supplements can actually increase the risk of hair loss.
+Our good friend Rushton (from the study mentioned above) also found that consuming too many nutritional supplements can actually increase the risk of hair loss.

 The most likely reason for this is because too much of one vitamin or mineral can reduce the absorption of another.